Tom Pecora

 During his time in Hempstead, Hofstra was the winningest program in the Metropolitan New York area.
 Over his last six years, Hofstra won 121 games, including four 20-win seasons.
 In 2006 and 2009, he was named Coach of the Year by the Metropolitan Basketball Writers Association (MBWA) and he also received regional Coach of the Year honors from the National Association of Basketball Coaches (NABC) and the Basketball Coaches Association of New York (BCANY).

 Pecora also had tremendous success in developing guards while at Hofstra.
 As an assistant, he recruited NBA guards Speedy Claxton and Norman Richardson, while as a head coach, he recruited three guards who scored over 2,000 career points: Loren Stokes, Antoine Agudio and Charles Jenkins.
 Claxton, Richardson, Stokes and Jenkins all won their conference Player of the Year Awards, while Jenkins also played in the NBA for the Golden State Warriors and Philadelphia 76ers.

+Pecora assumed the head coaching position for Quinnipiac University on April 13, 2023, following the announcement the university released that same day stating that longtime head coach Baker Dunleavy would be stepping down.
+Pecora will become the eighth head coach in Quinnipiac men's basketball history and only their fourth coach since the team's transition into the Division 1 scene in 1999.

 Over his entire collegiate basketball coaching career, Pecora has a student-athlete graduation rate of 100 percent.